dustinmaas/simple-aiml-workflow/README.md

 2. Open `analysis-and-training/notebooks/playground.py` to use as a starting point for data analysis and model creation/training/export
 3. Models are exported to ONNX format for interoperability between components
 4. Model metadata is extracted and stored separately alongside the model file

+### Model/Inference Server API examples

+Currently, all services are run

 ### Making Predictions